- Cardiorespiratory

 amplified and recorded.

-Vitamin E inhibits the oxidation of phospholipid and glycolipid molecules
+E inhibits the oxidation of phospholipid and glycolipid molecules in cell

-Heart- The main objectives of this mini-teach are to define and
+The main objectives of this mini-teach are to define and demonstrate the

-to compare your heart rate with your partner's heart rate; and to calculate
+your heart rate with your partner's heart rate; and to calculate the number

 - Taste, Smell, Touch-